E-commerce

 Criteria for choosing a tool (or a stack)

 Before subscribing to a new platform, test a small scope: one product, one language, one segment.
-The table below summarizes frequent decision criteria (non-exhaustive):
+The table below summarizes common decision criteria (not exhaustive):

 Criterion